 - A trust for the sole benefit of a disabled person under the age of 65.
 Note that the contingent beneficiary of the trust must be the disabled person’s estate, and Medicaid will be able to make a claim for reimbursement against the estate if the disabled beneficiary dies when he is 55 years of age or older.

 - Transfers of assets to spouses are permitted and are exempt.
 However, spouses have a mutual legal obligation of care and support.
 Unlike most states, New York permits the spouse who is holding all of the married couple’s assets to refuse to make his or her assets available for the support of the spouse who needs care.
 This is called “spousal refusal.”
 When one spouse signs a “spousal refusal” form, Medicaid must provide care to the spouse who needs care, without any penalty period.

-However, Medicaid has the right to seek reimbursement from the spouse who refused, and in the past several years has done so with increasing frequency.
+Note: Spousal refusal is not necessarily a ‘free ride.’
+Medicaid has the right to seek reimbursement from the spouse who refused, and in the past several years has done so with increasing frequency.
 Fortunately, even when Medicaid seeks to be reimbursed, it does not mean that spousal refusal ‘didn’t work.’
 The amount claimed will be for Medicaid’s costs, which are always less than private pay rates, and a compromise settlement can often be obtained.
 In a typical case, the reimbursement amount is materially less than what would have been billed on a private pay basis.

 - Caregiver Agreement.
 This is a contract between the person needing care, and the person who is going to provide the care.
 The caregiver can be a child, sibling, or friend.
 The care services are defined in the contract and are pre-paid in a lump sum.
 The payment is not subject to any penalty because it is for services to be rendered, and is therefore not a gift or transfer.
 The net effect, however, is a transfer of assets from the person who needs care.
 Read more about caregiver agreements here.